eclipse-project/eclipse-project.github.io/pages/homepage/english.md

 ---
 layout: home
-language: en
-permalink: index.html
 is_in_menu: true
 position_in_menu: 1
 title: Home
-headline_title: |
+headline_title: Thessaloniki
-  Eclipse
-headline_subtitle: |
+headline_subtitle: >
   Eclipse is a support group for LGBTI+ and Queer refugees in Thessaloniki.
 We want to create a safe space, where refugees can connect within themselves and to the local LGBTI+ community.
 section1:
-  content: |
+  content: >
     Purus semper eget duis at tellus at urna condimentum mattis.
 Non blandit massa enim nec.
 Integer enim neque volutpat ac tincidunt vitae semper quis.
 action_sections:
+  - content: >-
-  - content: At the core of our work is a weekly meeting, to create a safe space for LGBTI+ refugees in the city centre of Thessaloniki.
+      At the core of our work is a weekly meeting, to create a safe space for LGBTI+ refugees in the city centre of Thessaloniki.
 The space is not publicly listed as our highest priority is to create an environment that ensures safety and anonymity.